-Right-of-Way (ROW): Land in which the state, a county, or a municipality holds the fee simple title or has an easement dedicated or required for a public use.
-Public or private land dedicated, deeded, used, or to be used for street, alley, walkway, boulevard, drainage facility, access for ingress and egress (except for residential ingress/egress easements for a single-family lot), or other purpose by the public, certain designated individuals, or governing bodies.
+Right-of-Way (ROW): Public or private land dedicated, deeded, used, or to be used for street, alley, walkway, boulevard, drainage facility, access for ingress and egress (except for residential ingress/egress easements for a single-family lot), or other purpose by the public, certain designated individuals, or governing bodies.

 Roadway/Roadway Functional Classification: The assignment of roads into categories according to the character of service they provide in relation to the total road network.
 Basic functional categories include limited access facilities, arterial roads, and collector roads, which may be subcategorized into principal, major or minor levels.
-Roadways are generally defined as follows: